azine/AzineMailgunWebhooksBundle/README.md

         # Admin E-Mail to send notification about spam complaints
         alerts_recipient_email:     ''

+    hetrixtools_service:

+        #Your public-api-key for hetrixtools => see https://hetrixtools.com/
+        api_key:        ''

+        #Url for checking if ip is in blacklist => see https://docs.hetrixtools.com/blacklist-check-api/
+        blacklist_check_ip_url:

 ```

 # Sidenote on "monolog" emails and web scanners